How can I help?

 • Understanding how your body reacts to the heat

-• Know your sweat rate and how to hydrate effectively
+• Know your sweat rate and sweat sodium concentration and how to hydrate effectively

 • Gaining confidence in your ability to run in the heat